 Part of the bankruptcy process involves assessing all of your financial assets as well as your personal belongings.
 To this end, do provide data about any real estate you own, vehicles, jewelry, household furnishings, collections, and other belongings.
 Those assets will be classed as exempt or non-exempt based on current laws.
 Depending on the type of bankruptcy that you seek, some of the non-exempt assets may be surrendered to the bankruptcy trustee and sold to partially settle your debts before discharging the remaining balances.

 - Have an Outline of Your Basic Living Expenses

 Prepare an outline that includes your basic living expenses.
 This relates to what it costs to meet needs like food, clothing, shelter, and transportation.
 That monthly amount will be taken into account when preparing your bankruptcy petition.

 - Bring Along All of Your Credit Cards

 While your credit card accounts will no longer be active once the bankruptcy is underway, you don’t get to keep the cards.
 Surrender all of them so they can be destroyed.
 That includes cards that currently have zero balances.
 Keep in mind that even creditors you do not owe are likely to close those accounts once the court notifies them of your filing.

-Once you have all the information collected, it’s time to schedule your free 30-minute consultation with the Kepple Law Group.
+Once you have all the information collected, it’s time to schedule your consultation with the Kepple Law Group.
 Remember that the advance preparation makes it easier to evaluate the circumstances of your case, administer the means test, and provide advice on what form of personal bankruptcy would be in your best interests.
 By having all this data on hand at that first meeting, it’s possible that your bankruptcy petition could be created and filed with the court within the next business day.